 For 26 years plus the Baby Trend company has been developing products in the juvenile field.
 Since the beginning, the company has designed budget-friendly products for growing families.
 Baby Trend developed the first sit and stand stroller and the Snap-N-Go stroller.
 They make a variety of gear for babies from the Diaper Champ and infant car seats, to high chairs and strollers, and everything in between.

 Ease of Use

-The sun shade for the Expedition is small compared to the competition and has no listed SPF rating, but it has ventilation and a peek-a-boo window.
-The window is made of mesh and is small, but so is the shade.
-The shade won't cover the knees of older toddlers, and there is little side protection from the elements.
-The entire canopy can rotate forward if needed for additional sun protection.
+The sunshade is small and has no SPF rating, but it has ventilation and a peek-a-boo window.
+The window is mesh and small, but so is the shade.
+The shade won't cover the knees of older toddlers, and there is little side protection but the canopy can rotate forward for additional sun protection.

 This is an impressive score for a stroller that in all other ways is startling average.

 Weight and Folded Size

 The Expedition is about average for weight and folded size.

 It weighs in at 23.7 lbs which is lighter than the average for the group, but still more than 6 lbs over the lightest strollers.
 This stroller has a folded size of 12,463 cubic inches.